-Ga-Segonyana's housing market is essentially three markets: Government-sponsored housing built as part of the National Housing Initiative over the past 20 years, privately traded and financed homes, and informal settlements.
-Markets are highly segregated between higher-priced, actively selling private growing markets near the city centre, and further flung lower income, non-bonded Government-sponsored developments and informal settlements (not on the deeds registry).
+Thaba Chweu's housing market is essentially three markets: Government-sponsored housing built as part of the national housing initiative over the past 20 years, privately traded and financed homes and informal settlements.
+Markets are diverse and integrated between higher-priced, actively selling private growing markets and lower income, non-bonded Government-sponsored developments and further flung informal settlements (not on the deeds registry).

 The implied demand for housing is high.
-The current estimated housing backlog represents about 17% of the town's current total formal residential properties.
+The current estimated housing backlog represents about 50% of the town's current total formal residential properties.
 Demand creates opportunities for new housing supply to be positioned between the existing segregated markets to better integrate the town's spatial, income and housing markets.

+Governments can use this existing investment to identify areas of future development and entice private sector participation.
 Existing Government investment in housing can be leveraged to guide new development opportunities, if and when those homes can be sold to new buyers and the proceeds then used to purchase new housing further up the housing continuum.
-For example, Government might prioritise new development between Government-dominated and private markets for more integration mixed-income sites, and fills spatial gaps within the town.
-Government can use this existing investment to identify areas of future development and entice private sector participation.
+As an example, Governments might prioritize new development between Government-dominated and private markets for more integration into mixed-income sites and fill spatial gaps within the town.

-Encouraging the expansion of financing to lower income families will allow for those homes to be sold, and the proceeds used to support housing development further up the housing continuum.
+The encouragement of the expansion of financing to lower-income families will allow for those homes to be sold and the proceeds then used to support housing development further up the housing continuum.

 Rapidly changing housing demand driven by mining activities makes a strong case for prioritising quality rental housing.
-If rental housing is well-situated and convenient to transport and centrally located in dense areas, it can bring social and economic cohesion to housing markets over the longer term.
+If rental housing is well-situated and convenient to transport and centrally located dense areas, it can bring social and economic cohesion to housing markets over the longer term.

-Market Size: the total number and distribution of important aspects of areas, including average home prices; home values; total households in order to inform the potential scale of housing intervention strategies and the impact of proposed development schemes.
+Market Size: the total number and distribution of important aspects of areas, including average home prices, home values and total households in order to inform the potential scale of housing intervention strategies and the impact of proposed development schemes.

-Property Value Segment: in order to better understand the performance of housing markets, data has been grouped into four property value bands: properties valued under R250 000; between R250 000 and R500 000; between R500 000 and R1.2 million and over R1.2 million.
-This helps one to understand the various trends and strengths inherent in each segment, and to see how properties are integrating across the housing continuum, especially over time.
+Property Value Segment: in order to better understand the performance of housing markets, data has been aggregated into four property value bands: properties valued under R250 000; between R250 000 and R500 000; between R500 000 and R1.2 million; and over R1.2 million.
+This helps one to understand the various trends and strengths inherent in each segment and to see how properties are integrating across the housing continuum, especially over time.